 The City of East Lansing has a complete program devoted to after school operations, known simply enough as the Before & After School Care program.
 The after school version of this program boasts a range of activities geared toward the K-5 market, offering active play, arts and crafts, and even homework help for the older children.
 Outside play is a part of each day's activity set, so for those involved, be sure to dress accordingly.

-Found in Ann Arbor and Ypsilanti, Michigan Makers is a program geared toward the older younger set, around grades five to seven or so.
+Found in Ann Arbor and Ypsilanti, Maker Works is a program geared toward the older younger set, around grades five to seven or so.
 A program that focuses on technology through hands-on operations, while also offering a range of group work exposure and peer counseling.
 The program offers plenty of areas a young scientist would have a passion for, including game design, programming, and prototyping, among others.

 The City of Detroit runs an after school program so complex that it runs through much of the summer.
 Twelve separate schools are set to become “After School Fun Centers,” boasting not only indoor and outdoor activities, games, a free meal, and homework time to round out the roster.